matn7/Google-Platform-Notes/gcp/GoogleCloud.md

 - Atomic:
     - All are applied or.
-    - None are applied.
+    - None applied.
 - Max duration: 270 sec.
 - Idle expiration: 60 sec.
 - Can fail when:
-    - Too many concurrent modifications are attempted on the same entity.
+    - Too many concurrent modifications attempted on the same entity.
-    - A resource limits is exceeded.
+    - A resource limits exceeded.
     - Datastore encounters an internal error.

 > Make your Datastore transaction idempotent whenever possible!